Zeioth/dooku.nvim/README.md

 - [FAQ](#faq)

 ## Why
 Because the easier it is for you to access you code documentation, the more likely you are to use it.
-And with this plugin you have one keypress away.
+And with this plugin you have it one keypress away.

 ## Should I use doge or dooku?